Sergio-Aquino/Crud-Spring-Angular/README.md

 The server will be running at: http://localhost:8080

 ## Usage
 Access the application in your browser at http://localhost:4200, and you will be able to perform CRUD operations on courses.
-The frontend will communicate with the backend to save, update, delete, and retrieve courses.
+The frontend will communicate with the backend to save, update, and delete courses.

 ## Contribution
 If you want to contribute to this project, feel free to submit pull requests or open issues.